Polytetrafluoroethylene: GenX

 As a result of the lawsuits concerning the PFOA class-action lawsuit, DuPont began to use GenX, a similarly fluorinated compound, as a replacement for perfluorooctanoic acid in the manufacture of fluoropolymers, such as Teflon-brand PTFE.
-However, in lab tests on rats, GenX has been shown to cause many of the same health problems as PFOA.
+However, the EPA has classified GenX as more toxic than PFOA and it has proven to be a "regrettable substitute"; its effects may be equally harmful or even more detrimental than those of the chemical it was meant to replace.